 You can drink water straight from the tap in any part of Johannesburg you will be visiting.
 The water in Johannesburg is supplied by Rand Water which provides water benchmarked against global standards and scores a score of 100 for potability (that’s a fancy word meaning water that you can drink).

-If you insist on bottled water, however, it is sold practically everywhere and there are plenty of bottled water shops at many shopping centres so you can buy by the litre and bring your own water cans if you want to stockpile.
-The price for a litre of water from a water start is typically between R1 and R1.50.
+If you insist on bottled water, however, it is sold practically everywhere and there are plenty of bottled water shops at many shopping centres so you can buy by the litre and bring your own large water bottle or dispenser if you want to stockpile.
+The price for a litre of water from a water shop is typically between R1 and R1.50.

 In Johannesburg (and South Africa at large) the best medical services are found in private healthcare.
 The private hospitals are world-class.
 If you need medical attention, there are services available to meet your needs.
 Like if you go anywhere else, it is always advisable to have your travel insurance in order.
 This will ensure that in the chance that you need medical treatment, you will be fine.